CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/gtceu/material.md

 ### The Simple Way

 This method requires the Material to first exist.
 This method goes off of the material's **Unlocalized Name**, which is the name used before it is translated in a lang file.
-You can use the trusty `/gt hand` command to retrieve this, which is listed after the word "Material" in the chat.
-It works almost exactly like `/ct hand`, but does extra things specifically for GregTech items.
+You can use the `/gs hand` command to retrieve the material of items.

 ```groovy
 // assigns the variable my_material to a Material called Steel.